nayana-vinod/cookie/README.md

   <li> Will the application store our personal data safe and secure?
   <ul>
   <li> Absolutely.
 We don’t misuse any kinds of user’s data for our publicity or advertising.
 It is completely free of expense with a sole purpose and full focus on the betterment of the mental health of the people around the world. </li>
   <li>However, we require data to personalize Cookie according to the user’s situation and condition.
-We also ensure, in case if the users do not want to disclose any kind of information they can turn this feature off.<li>
+We also ensure, in case if the users do not want to disclose any kind of information they can turn this feature off.</li>
   <li> So, you can use Cookie without any personalized features as a normal application only when in time of need or requirement.</li>
   </ul>
   </li>